Intermediate Standard Modern Arabic

 - the ability to communicate in Arabic at a basic level

-Total of 22 weeks teaching with 2 hours of tutorials a week (spoken) and 4 hours of lectures a week.
+Total of 22 weeks teaching with 5 hours classroom contact per week.

 Scope and syllabus

 The course provides teaching and learning of intermediate level Arabic language with emphasis on reading and writing skills.
 The course covers complex points of word and sentence structure as well as textual relations in Arabic writing and discourse.
 Communicative practice and structural knowledge is established through reading and discussing different topics and of different lengths and complexity.
 The course will also provide basic training in conversation and listening skills.

 The course provides students with intermediate knowledge of Modern Standard Arabic, as well as a basic knowledge of conversational Arabic.
 Specialised topics, particularly of political and cultural relevance, will be covered in order to enable students to interact with Arabic speakers and use original Arabic language sources within the level covered in the course.
 This provides students with a basis to approach research topics relating to Arabic language and the histories, societies and cultures associated with Arabic.

 One 3-hour exam (60%) taken in May/June; one 15-minute oral exam (20%); two mid-term tests lasting for 1-hour each (20%).